Mithra

 Lattakia – Saladin Castle – Amrit – Tartous

 • Amrit was a Phoenician port located near present-day Tartus in Syria.
-Founded in the third millennium BC, Amrit (was the northernmost important city of ancient Phoenicia and a rival of nearby Arwad.
-During the 2nd century BC, Amrit was defeated and its site largely abandoned, leaving its ruins well preserved and without extensive remodeling by later generations.
+Founded in the third millennium BC, Amrit was the northernmost important city of ancient Phoenicia and a rival of nearby Arwad.

 Day4